BROADSoftware/jdchtable/README.md

 > Note, as a security, no cascading deletion from namespace to table will be performed.
 Deletion of a namespace can only be effective if all hosted table are explicitly deleted.

+## Unmanaged namespace

+sometime, we don't want namespaces to be managed (created/deleted) by jdchtable.
+But, we need to refer them, in order to be able to define table in it.

+In such case, one may provide a `managed: no` flag:

+     namespaces:
+      - name: testapp1
+        managed: no
+        tables:
+        - ....

+When a namespace is not managed by jdchtable, the following apply:

+* If `state: present`, then the namespace must exists on jdchtable execution.
+Otherwise, an error is generated.

+* If `state: absent`, then the namespace must not exists on jdchtable execution.
+Otherwise, an error is generated.

+This is useful for example to be able to create tables in the `default` namespace:

+     namespaces:
+      - name: default
+        managed: no
+        state: present
+        tables:
+        - ....

+ Note also the `state: present` attribute, which prevent an error to be generated if `--defaultState` is set to `absent`.

 ***
 ## Kerberos secured cluster